Want to follow along with this writing? Sign up Today, it's free and easy

 For the Girls with grit contest!
 Heart if you like it, Review on what needs to be fixed.

-6 months ago Bree the lost girl said:
+about 1 year ago Bree the lost girl said:

 Brilliant.
 I love it!

-10 months ago Jessica Corley said:
+over 1 year ago Jessica Corley said:

 Wow.
 This is absolutely brilliant.
 This is good.
 I mean, really good.
 Great, great piece.

-11 months ago Shukrani Mercer said:
+over 1 year ago Shukrani Mercer said:

 This was beautifully constructed and brought tears to my eyes.
 I love how Keera ultimately triumphs over her prosecutors in the end.
 What's really sad is that there are still people out there today that are so hideously racist.
 And not just between black and white people either.
 The quote was a splendid touch...
 I actually have that quote hanging on my bedroom wall ;)

-about 1 year ago Riley Black said:
+over 1 year ago Riley Black said:

 This is beautiful.

-about 1 year ago Emily R. said:
+almost 2 years ago Emily R. said:

 Swapping for “The Sound of Salt”